Katiana-lee/Joke-Box/README.md

 [Joke Box Wireframe](https://wireframe.cc/2GeUe4)

 #### MVP
-- Recieve data endpoints
+- Recieve data from giphy API
 - Adding an image when a joke is clicked on
 - Using flexbox and CSS to create more authenticity of how the data will be rendered on the page
-- Imbed a like button
+- Responsive background

 #### PostMVP
-- Responsive background
+- Imbed a like button
 - Add animation to make the app fun/engaging

 ## Project Schedule